The Art of Silent Observation: Decoding Milo’s Sensory World in a Busy Classroom

 2. Scaffolding Social Entry

-Using Vygotsky’s Scaffolding technique, I didn't invite Milo to join the group.
-Instead, I brought a small piece of the group to him.
-I sat nearby and quietly began spinning the wheels of another car.
-No demands, no questions.
-This was Parallel Play at its most intentional.
-After three days, for the first time, Milo looked up from his bus and glanced at my car.
-It was a fleeting second of eye contact, but in the world of inclusive ECE, it was a monumental breakthrough.
+After three days of this consistent routine, the breakthrough happened.
+For the first time, Milo paused, looked up from his bus, and glanced directly at my car.
+It was a fleeting second of eye contact, but in the world of inclusive ECE, it was a monumental milestone.

 [Practical Tips] How to Practice "Deep Observation"

-Track the "Sensory Load": Keep a simple log for a week.
-Note the time of day and the noise level when the child seeks isolation.
-You might find that "Transition Times" (like cleaning up or getting ready for outside) are the hardest for them.
+Track the "Sensory Load": Keep a simple, structured log for one week.
+Note the specific times of day, transitions, and decibel levels when the child actively seeks isolation.
+You will likely find that high-ambiguity periods (like clean-up time) demand the highest sensory toll.

 Closing Thoughts: Listening to the Unspoken

-The art of silent observation taught me that Milo had so much to say, even without words.
-By stepping back, I stopped being a "director" of his learning and became a witness to his resilience.
-In Nova Scotia, we pride ourselves on "meeting the child where they are."
-But we can only do that if we take the time to truly see where they are standing.
-Milo was standing in a world of sensory intensity, and my quiet presence was the first hand I could truly reach out to him.
+In Nova Scotia, we frequently repeat the maxim "meet the child where they are."
+But we can only do that if we take the disciplined time to truly discover where they are standing.
+Milo was standing in a world of overwhelming sensory intensity, and my quiet, respectful presence was the very first bridge he chose to cross.

-Coming Next in Post #3: Sensory Profiles: Why Milo sought the Quiet Corner
+⏩Coming Next in Post #3: Sensory Profiles: Why Milo sought the Quiet Corner

 Comments